ispeakcomputer/wordsy_python/README.md

 #Ideas For Future Development

-Pull data not just from the Max listings allowed by Etsy ,but use their "offset" to cycle through the max of 500 listings to give a better idea of less poplular "Niche Trends" that could still tranlate into sells for shop owner.
+Pull data not just from the Max listings allowed by Etsy ,but use their "offset" to cycle through the max of 500 listings to give a better idea of less poplular "Niche Trends" that could still tranlate into sells for a shop owner.